 Termination shall be done by using the approved termination materials that include glands, lugs and other accessories part of termination kit, by using proper crimping tools.
 Matching colour gland sheaths shall be provided.
 All termination shall be provided with tight fitting covering sleeves.

-- Install the tags / labels as per project specifications and as per approved material submittals.
+- Install the tags / labels as per project specifications and as per approved material submittal for Cables and Wires.

 - Cables shall be identified at feeders i.e. the sending and receiving ends (outgoing cables in SMDB’s and final DB’s) about 50mm below the gland.

-- Identification labels shall be provided at all positions where cable changes direction and each side of the wall or floor slab and where cables are in multiple runs.
+- Identification labels shall be provided at all positions where cables and wires change direction and each side of the wall or floor slab and where cables are in multiple runs.